DaaneLab/daanelab.github.io/team/_posts/2022-07-20-michelle-tran.md

 cv:
 ---

-Michelle is an undergraduate at University of Houston majoring in Biomathematics.
-Michelle studies adaptation to climate changes past and present through comparative genomics of Antarctic fishes.
+Michelle was an undergraduate at University of Houston majoring in Biomathematics.
+Michelle studied adaptation to climate changes past and present through comparative genomics of Antarctic fishes.
+Following her time in lab, Michelle went on to pursue a Master's degree in Bioinformatics from UT-Health